 The structure of employment is largely composed of small-scale agriculture, pastoral activities, and informal sector employment, with a smaller share in formal private and public sector jobs (KNBS, 2023).
 According to the 2022 Employer Skills and Occupations Survey (ESOS), employment is concentrated in agriculture, manufacturing, construction, and services.
-However, the informal sector continues to dominate the labor market.
-Its share of total employment increased from 73.0 percent in 2001 to 83.4 percent in 2022, reflecting limited formal sector job creation.
+However, the informal sector continues to dominate the labour market.
+Its share of total employment increased from 73.0 per cent in 2001 to 83.4 per cent in 2022, reflecting limited formal sector job creation.
 The policy implication of this is that informality limits the tax base and the reach of contributory social protection, complicating fiscal incidence analysis and policy design.
-Over the same period, the share of formal wage employment declined from 21.0 percent in 2001 to 12.0 percent in 2017, before recovering slightly to 15.7 percent in 2022.
-The proportion of self-employment in the formal sector remains negligible at around 1 percent.
+Over the same period, the share of formal wage employment declined from 21 per cent in 2001 to 12.0 per cent in 2017, before recovering slightly to 15.7 per cent in 2022.
+The proportion of self-employment in the formal sector remains negligible at around 1 per cent.

 According to the 2023 Economic Survey, the main sectors driving economic growth were transportation and storage, information and communication, and agriculture.
 Despite their role in GDP, employment in key sectors such as Agriculture, Manufacturing, and Transport and Storage has declined, while Construction has seen some gains and employment in information and communication is rising slowly (Figure 1.9).
-These trends suggest limited structural transformation in the labor market, with minimal sectoral shifts in employment.
+These trends suggest limited structural transformation in the labour market, with minimal sectoral shifts in employment.
 Given the dominance of unstable, low-productivity jobs in agriculture, pastoralism, and the informal sector, coupled with the decline in formal employment opportunities, job quality in Kenya appears to be deteriorating.
 Addressing this issue by creating decent, sustainable jobs remains a critical challenge for reducing poverty and fostering inclusive growth.